startup-dotfiles/configs/README.md

 Configuration files scattered across various locations.

+## Advantages

+- No third-party dependencies.
+- Check modification timestamps during sync to back up files.
+- Support deploying and syncing using copy, symlink, and exclude methods.
+- ...

 ## Usage

 Use `./deploy.sh` to install files from this repository into the specified locations under `$HOME` according to the rules in `MANIFEST.linux`.